DenisDMU/dotnet-tcp/README.md

     dotnet run
     ```

-Connect to the server by providing the server IP and port (default: 127.0.0.1:5000).
+Connect to the server by providing the server IP and port (default: 127.0.0.1:5000) inside Program.cs in the Client directory.

 ## Usage